 (5) No account shall be taken, in assessing the extent of any loss, damage or injury in respect of which compensation is sought, of any such loss, damage or injury which was sustained in like manner by the community at large or by any substantial portion of the community.

-[Section 56 inserted by No. 22 of 1974 s.
+[Section 56 inserted: No. 22 of 1974 s.
 19.]

 57. Expiry or revocation of regulations